top of page

 One of the most effective ways to prevent recurrent UTIs is simply drinking more fluids.

-• Studies show significantly fewer infections with increased hydration
+• Studies show significantly fewer infections with increased hydration.

-• More urination helps flush bacteria from the bladder
+• More urination helps flush bacteria from the bladder.

 Tip: Aim for light yellow urine throughout the day.
+Hydration also supports overall metabolic and kidney health.

 2. Healthy Bathroom Habits

-Simple habits can help:
+Simple habits can help prevent UTIs:

-• Do not hold urine for long periods
+• Do not hold urine for long periods.

-• Empty your bladder regularly
+• Empty your bladder regularly.

-• Wipe front to back
+• Wipe front to back.

-These are low-risk and widely recommended.
+These habits are low-risk and widely recommended.

 3. UTIs After Sexual Activity

-• Urinate after sexual activity
+• Urinate after sexual activity.

-• Avoid spermicides and diaphragms
+• Avoid spermicides and diaphragms.

 These changes can reduce bacterial colonization.